hoangv97/MotionMap/README.md

 - [ ] Edit movements detection thresholds
 - [ ] Support more modes: driving, FPS games, controlling mouse
 - [ ] Support more OS: Mac, Linux

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.